 A fee of $30.00 will be charged by FACTS each time they attempt a payment that is returned by your bank for insufficient funds.
 They will automatically set up a date to attempt the collection of the insufficient funds.

+Financial Aid Policy

 Financial Aid is made available to parents/guardians under certain restrictive conditions.
 Financial assistance forms are available at the front office at the time of registration.
-FINANCIAL AID POLICY

 Eligibility for financial assistance is determined by a special committee.
 The main guideline in determining qualifications for applicants is based on income.
 Pertinent information is required of all applicants.
 All financial information provided by the applicants is to be kept strictly confidential.

-St. Frances Cabrini School is also approved for Louisiana state scholarships, ACE, and ARETE scholarships based on income eligibility requirements set by the state each year.
+SFCS is also approved for Louisiana state scholarships, ACE, and ARETE scholarships based on income eligibility requirements set by the state each year.
 For more information on any of these programs, please inquire at the front office.

-FINANCIAL OBLIGATIONS
+Financial Obligations

 If tuition payments become past due for an extended period of time, and no attempt has been made to correct the situation, or no other arrangements have been made with the school administration, the student(s) may be removed from the school.
 Registration for the following school year may be denied until accounts are paid in full.
-Transcripts and records of students transferring to other schools may be withheld until accounts are paid in full.
+Transcripts and records of students transferring to other schools will be withheld until accounts are paid in full.

 A RETURN FEE OF $25.00 WILL BE ASSESSED TO YOUR ACCOUNT FOR ANY RETURNED PAYMENT.

-PARENTAL RESPONSIBILITIES IN SCHOOL FUNDRAISING
+Parental Responsibilities in School Fundraising

 Fundraising exists for a reason at St. Frances Cabrini School.
-Its aim is to supplement the cost of educating students in the school the current cost of educating one student at SFCS is $3,800, while the actual cost of educating that child is close to $7,500.
+Its aim is to supplement the cost of educating students in the school.
+The current cost of educating one student at SFCS is $3,800, while the actual cost of educating that child is close to $7,500.

 To make up some of this difference, each family is asked to participate in supporting our fundraisers as much as possible with a few of them being mandatory.
 The fundraisers chosen that are required for each family to support are:

 Cabrini Fest: Each family will be asked to work a minimum of 4 hours and donate one twelve pack of soft drinks.
-Cabrini Fest is held the first weekend in November.
+Cabrini Fest occurs in the fall.
 If parents choose not to work and donate, a festival fee of $300 will be assessed.
 A letter will be sent out with further details and requirements for each family to assure the success of the festival.

 Catholic Schools Week BBQ Dinner: Each family will be asked to sell 5 dinner tickets.